Grad Program Policy

 - Demonstrate proficiency in written English.
 This may be met by:

 - Possessing a bachelor's degree from a CSU institution, or

 - Obtaining a score of at least 4.0 in the analytical writing portion of the GRE general test

 - Pass a two-hour Oral Qualifying Examination.
-This examination is administered by the student's Advisory Committee and a fourth member selected by the Graduate Coordinator from the biology faculty.
+The student's Advisory Committee administers this examination and a fourth member selected by the Graduate Coordinator from the biology faculty.
 For full-time students, this examination should be completed no later than the end of their second semester.
-During the examination, students must demonstrate that they are able to articulate the purpose of their proposed research project, the hypothesis(es) they are testing, and are competent to complete the work.
+During the examination, students must demonstrate that they are able to articulate the purpose of their proposed research project and the hypothesis(es) they are testing, and are competent to complete the work.
 Competency includes knowledge in the areas appropriate to the work proposed.
 Students are also required to demonstrate an ability to integrate general principles of biology with their proposed work.
 Procedures for the oral qualifying examination are as follows:

 - Request that the Graduate Coordinator appoint a fourth member to the Qualifying Examination Committee.

 - At least two weeks prior to the pre-examination meeting (see below), circulate a preliminary research proposal to all Qualifying Examination Committee members.
 This proposal outlines the student's proposed thesis research (minimum 5 pages in length) and is developed in close consultation with the student's thesis advisor

 - Meet with the Qualifying Examination Committee for the pre-examination meeting.
 In this meeting, the committee will discuss the format of the examination, appropriate student preparation and schedule the date and time for the examination.